parthrbhatt/pyShortUrl/README.rst

         print 'Error: %s' %e

-Note that it is possible to shorten a url or expand a goo.gl short url with an api key, the API reference document explicitly states that using an API key is *highly recommended*.
+Note that while it is possible to shorten a url or expand a goo.gl short url without an api key, the API reference document explicitly states that using an API key is *highly recommended*.

 To use an API Key, provide an optional argument while instantiating `Googl()` object as follows: